ToniWonKanobi/theoveranalyzed.net/posts/2015/6/25/leaving-squarespace-part-ii-modifying-files-to-play-nice-with-camel.md

 ## Previously On TheOverAnalyzed

 Before transitioning to Camel, I adopted a hybrid metadata system inspired by both [Byword's][bywordapp] [MultiMarkdown guide][bywordapp 2], and, perhaps fortuitously, [Camel][github] itself.
-All of my posts since [TheOverAnalyzed 2.0][theoveranalyzed] launched had `Title:`, `Date:`, and `Link:` metadata.
+All of my posts since [TheOverAnalyzed 2.0][theoveranalyzed] had `Title:`, `Date:`, and `Link:` metadata.
 Byword is smart enough to know that properly-formatted text placed at the top of the document denotes metadata.
 Byword would then omit that when parsed to HTML.

 <figure class="left">
 	<a class="nohover" href="http://d.pr/i/1lii9+">
 		<img src="http://d.pr/i/1lii9+" alt="Old style metadata" />
 	</a>
-	<figcaption>Byword auto-magically recognized metadata</figcaption>
+	<figcaption>Byword auto-magically recognizes metadata</figcaption>
 </figure>

 <figure class="right">